2. Development and Review

 (ii) Peer Observation process.

-15. In addition, the Department is asked to write a commentary (no more than two sides of A4) reflecting on the major strengths, weaknesses, opportunities and threats it has identified (SWOT analysis).
+13. In addition, the department is asked to write a commentary (no more than two sides of A4) reflecting on the major strengths, weaknesses, opportunities and threats it has identified (SWOT analysis).
 The scores and comments will be used as a basis for discussion during the audit.

-16. The Department should provide the following documentation which should be uploaded onto the AQRO SharePoint site no later than three weeks before the audit visit:
+14. The department should provide the following documentation which should be uploaded onto the Academic Registry SharePoint site no later than three weeks before the audit visit:

-(ii) Committee Minutes for the previous twelve months of the following:
+(ii) Departmental Committee Minutes for the previous twelve months.

 Teaching & Learning Strategy